marinakosova/core-js-notes/README.md

 ### Checking For Values

-Sets do not support random access, but we are able to check if a Set contains a given value using *has()*
+Sets do not support random access, but we are able to check if a Set contains a given value using `has()`.

+### Removing Values

+To remove a single value from a set, use `delete()`.
+We can also use `clear()` to empty a set of all values.

+### Iterating Sets

+Sets are iterable objects, so we can use them with things like `for...of` loops or the spread operator.
+Values in a set are ordered by insertion order.

+### Why Use Sets?

+Sets are definitely not a general replacement for Arrays or other data structures.
+They are useful in very specific situations where :

+- You need unique values
+- You don't care about random access
+- Order doesn't really matter (there is an order, but you cannot change it)